jakeblatchford/neeo-homeassistant/README.md

 ## Setup

 Copy `.env.example` to `.env` and set the options.
-API Key/Password is not yet supported.
+URL should not have a trailing slash.

 Run `npm install` to install dependencies.

+Run with `node index.js`

 ## Known Issues